 Carol was a 1990 graduate of Badin who fought a valiant battle against cancer before succumbing to it in 2000.
 The Clarence B. Michael family established this fund in her memory because of her love of Badin and the arts.
 This scholarship is awarded to the winner of a competitive drawing competition.

 Linda Wimmers was a beloved Badin faculty member who passed away in 2008, but her spirit lives on at Badin through her family.
 Linda assisted many students in her time here, in part by helping to pay tuition so that a student could continue to attend Badin.
 Her husband has created a scholarship fund in her name to help Badin students continue their high school education at the school Linda dedicated her career and loved so dearly.
 Candidates must qualify for financial aid.

-Badin High School established the Scholar-Leader Academy in 2011 to recognize students who score in the top 10% of the high school placement test.
-Academic scholarships ranging from 25% to full-ride, 4-year tuition awards are announced in January of each year.
+Badin High School established the Scholar-Leader Academy in 2011 to recognize students who receive top scores on the High School Placement Test.
+Academic scholarships from $1,000 to full tuition awards are announced in January of each year.